idammi/idammi/README.md

 - Maintaining SocialGenius.net which is focused on helping brands reach their target audiences
 - I have some projects in the works I can't wait to share
-- Over the summer I am excited to work as a software engineer intern at NoFortune
 - Buying another plant :)

 **Programming Experience**